jbasen/Crestron-Pushover-Module/README.md

 # Crestron-Pushover-Module

 v1.1 - Add's support for PushOver's URL attribute.
 Unfortunately, my testing showed that this doesn't work to open an app.
 It only works to open a webpage from a notification.
 Other people in the
 PushOver community have reported this problem.
-PushOver has not implemented a fix.
+PushOver has not implemented a fix. - UPDATE 4/28/24 - I have a user reporting that using the url scheme crestron:// is properly opening the
+Crestron Go app with iOS 17.4.1.
+I'm not sure if this is related to something in the specific iOS version or if Pushover released an app upate that addressed the issue.

 Licensing